A Near-Linear Time Sampler for the Ising Model with External Field: Proof outline

 \end{lemma} This mixing time result is a corollary of \Cref{lem:field-dynamics-mixing} and the spectral independence of $\mu^{\mathrm{RC}}_{E,\*p,\*\lambda}$. \begin{lemma} $\mu^{\mathrm{RC}}_{E,\*p,\*\lambda}$ is $2(1-\lambda_{\max})^{-2}$-spectrally independent under all pinnings. \end{lemma} The proof of \Cref{lem:mixing-field} assuming \Cref{lem:SI-RC} is deferred to \Cref{sec:field-proof}.

 \begin{remark} Establishing spectral independence is a challenging task.
 A series of works\cite{chen2020rapid,blanca2021mixing, liu2021coupling,chen2021spectral, abdolazimi2021matrix} establish spectral independence via different approaches, including correlation decay, path coupling, stability of polynomial, and the trickle-down phenomenon.
-An $O_{\Delta,\*\lambda,\*\beta}(1)$ spectral independence result for the subgraph world model was established in~\cite{chen2022spectral}.
-In contrast to previous works, we establish a better spectral independence result that is independent of the maximum degree of graphs by a sophisticated coupling procedure, which will be described in \Cref{sec:field}.
+An $O_{\Delta,\*p,\*\eta}(1)$ spectral independence result for the subgraph-world model was established in~\cite{chen2022spectral}.
+This result has the dependency on $\Delta$ and does not imply a spectral independence bound for the random cluster model.
+Our method is quite different from the previous approaches for bounding the spectral independence.
+In contrast to previous works, we establish a better spectral independence result for the subgraph-world model that is independent of $\Delta$ by a sophisticated coupling procedure.
+This coupling procedure also enables us to lift the spectral independence result from the subgraph-world model to the random cluster model.
+As far as we know, \cref{lem:SI-RC} gives the first spectral independence bound for the random cluster model.
+The details will be described in \Cref{sec:field}.

 \end{remark}